aurelia/router/doc/article/en-US/router-configuration.md

 ## [Pipelines](aurelia-doc://section/8/version/1.0.0)

-Aurelia has two router classes, `AppRouter` and `Router`. `AppRouter` extends the `R`outer` class and is the main application router. `Router` is used for any child routers including nested child routers.
+Aurelia has two router classes, `AppRouter` and `Router`. `AppRouter` extends the `Router` class and is the main application router. `Router` is used for any child routers including nested child routers.
 One of the main differences between the two is pipelines are only allowed on the `AppRouter` and not any child routers.

-You can create your own pipeline steps using `addPipelineStep`, but the step's name must match one of the pipeline's slots, the default slots in order are `authorize`, `preActive`, `preRender`, and `postRender`.
+You can create your own pipeline steps using `addPipelineStep`, but the step's name must match one of the pipeline's slots, the default slots in order are `authorize`, `preActivate`, `preRender`, and `postRender`.
 Aurelia also has functions for creating a pipeline step for these slots.

 * `authorize` is called between loading the route's step and calling the route view-model' `canActivate` function if defined.
 * `preActivate` is called between the route view-model' `canActivate` function and the previous route view-model's `deactivate` function if defined.